riccardobellanca/riccardobellanca/README.md

 Hello!
 I'm Riccardo Bellanca 🎯
 ---------------------------------

-### Junior Software Engineer & M.S. in Computer Engineering
+### Software Engineer & M.S. in Computer Engineering

 I am a Master's student in **Computer Engineering** at Politecnico di Torino, specializing in **Artificial Intelligence and Data Analytics**.